magicoli/olib-dev/README.md

 (formerly barely known as olib-dev)

-Dev libraries that might or might not be useful for WordPress plugin.
+Dev libraries that might or might not be useful for WordPress plugins developers.

 See the sister project [magicoli/grunt-translation-tasks](https://github.com/magicoli/grunt-translation-tasks) to use in a generic project (using gettext insttead of WP-specific framework).